-“Gk” (as in Gk238) – refers to Golkin Hall (where the main law school entrance is)
+“Gk” (as in Gk238) refers to Golkin Hall (where the main law school entrance is).

-“S” (as in S240a) – refers to Silverman Hall (the oldest building currently being renovated)
+“S” (as in S240a) refers to Silverman Hall (the oldest building that was renovated in 2020).

-“T” (as in T142) – refers to Tanenbaum Hall (where the library is)
+“T” (as in T142) refers to Tanenbaum Hall (where the library is).

-The Goat: “The Goat” refers to a number of things:
+The Goat refers to several things:

-The Clock: “The Clock” refers to two things:
+The Clock refers to two things:

-- The large clock that stands in the open area of Tanenbaum Hall facing the Courtyard;
+- The large clock that stands in the open area of Tanenbaum Hall facing the Courtyard.

 - The open area that houses the Clock, where there are places to sit, chat, and study, and where events are sometimes held.

-OCS: This acronym refers to the Office of Career Strategy.
+This acronym refers to the Office of Career Strategy.

-OCI: “OCI” refers to on-campus interviewing.
+OCI refers to on-campus interviewing.
 Many students participate in on-campus interviewing in August before the second year of law school as part of their search for summer internships for the following summer.
 A number of students also attend job fairs or engage in other kinds of job searches.
 The Office of Career Strategy will provide ample information regarding the job search.

 This phrase refers to a legal or factual issue that is irrelevant and is used to divert attention from the main issues of a case.
 Phrases like this sometimes come up in classroom discussions when faculty members help students identify facts that impact the outcome of a court’s decision.

-For more legal terminology: Please refer to the American Bar Association’s Glossary.
+Please refer to the American Bar Association’s Glossary.